How to Make AI Writing Sound Less Like AI

 After the model replies, re-read with this checklist.
 If you spot any of the patterns below, the prompt was missing a voice anchor:

-Run it back through the prompt with the bans above.
-The voice usually cleans up.
+Run it back through the prompt with the bans and a voice anchor.
+The voice usually cleans up in one pass.

 Quick way to try it

-Paste a prompt you wrote recently into FixMyPrompt.
+Paste a prompt into FixMyPrompt.
 The rubric specifically scores voice and tone constraints.
 Most prompts that score low here are missing the voice anchor.
 Adding one is a small edit with a big payoff.